Support

 SHORTCUTACTION

-Command-TAdd task on topic
+Command-TAdd or remove task

 Batch tasks